USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel.md

 git clone https://github.com/cjcoats/ioapi-3.2
 ```

-2. Change the BIN setting in the Makefile to include the loaded module name
+2. Change the BIN setting on line 133 of the Makefile to include the loaded module name

 ```
 BIN        = Linux2_x86_64ifort_openmpi_3.1.4_intel18.2